docker/docs/content/compose/_index.md

 {{< include "compose-eol.md" >}}

-Compose is a tool for defining and running multi-container Docker applications.
+Docker Compose is a tool for defining and running multi-container applications.
-With Compose, you use a YAML file to configure your application's services.
+It is the key to unlocking a streamlined and efficient development and deployment experience.

-Then, with a single command, you create and start all the services from your configuration.
+Compose simplifies the orchestration of your entire application stack, making it easy to manage services, networks, and storage volumes in a single, comprehensible YAML configuration file.
+Then, with a single command, you create and start all the services from your configuration file.

 Compose works in all environments; production, staging, development, testing, as well as CI workflows.
 It also has commands for managing the whole lifecycle of your application: